Important to know:

 If I interrupt before the end of the academic year, will I still pay the full years’ tuition fees?

-The amount charged is usually determined by the last day you were ‘actively engaged’ on the course (see exceptions below).
-You should speak to your personal tutor before completing the Change of Registration Form on Student Records so that you can agree your interruption date and an appropriate date to return to the course.
+The amount charged is usually determined by the last day you were ‘actively engaged’ on the course (exceptions are outlined below).
+You should read all of the guidance and speak to your personal tutor before completing the Change of Registration Form on Student Records so that you can agree your interruption date and an appropriate date to return to the course.

 The longer you have attended the course the more fees you will be charged for the year.
 If relevant, this ‘last day’ will also influence the amount of living cost support paid by your funding body.